Pinpoint tests of suspension

 No

-Check the customer's complaint.
+Check the customer complaint.

-G13: WHEEL HUB NUT INSPECTION
+G13: INSPECTION OF THE WHEEL HUB FASTENING NUT

 • Does the measurement result meet the specification?